nagarajhwp/copilot_use/README.md

 # copilot_use
-# This repository is created to work and unerstand how copilot works
+# This repository is created to work and understand how copilot works.